Sarthak-Sharma03/Thedetective/README.md

 Database Information :-

-For this application, MongoDB Atlas has been chosen as the online database to store the data.
-The MongoDB Atlas database used for this application is named 'Treasure_Hunt_Database' and it has two collections - 'users' and 'results'.
+1) For this application, MongoDB Atlas has been chosen as the online database to store the data.
+The MongoDB Atlas database used for this application is named 'test' and it has two collections - 'users' and 'results'.

-The 'users' collection contains the email and password of the users who play the game, while the 'results' collection contains the name and scores of the users who play the game.
+2) The 'users' collection contains the email and password of the users who play the game, while the 'results' collection contains the name and scores of the users who play the game.

-The code for configuring the database is located in the 'db' folder of the application.
+3) The code for configuring the database is located in the 'db' folder of the application.
 This folder contains a file named 'conn.js' in which the connection between Node.js and MongoDB Atlas is defined using Mongoose.

-Additionally, there is a folder named 'models' inside the 'db' folder.
+4) Additionally, there is a folder named 'models' inside the 'db' folder.
 This folder contains two files - 'userSchema.js' and 'resultSchema.js'.
 The former defines the schema for the 'users' collection while the latter defines the schema for the 'results' collection.